floweredscarf/su25/labs/lab21/index.md

 in the array or linked list prior to sorting.

-Hence, we have an $$\Theta(N^2)$$ algorithm, equivalent to insertion sort's normal case.
-But notice that selection sort *doesn't* have a better case, while insertion sort does.
+Hence, we have an $$\Theta(N^2)$$ algorithm, equivalent to insertion sort's worst case.
+But, notice that selection sort *doesn't* have a better case, while insertion sort does.

 ### Non-Coding Exercise: `SelectionSort`

+{: .task}
-Read the solution to `sort()` and understand the helper methods in `SelectionSort.java`.
+>Read the solution to `sort()` and understand the helper methods in `SelectionSort.java`.

-## HeapSort
+## Heapsort

-Recall the basic structure for selection sort

-    for each element in the collection:
-        find the smallest remaining element, E, in the unsorted collection remove E and add E to the end of the sorted collection

-Adding something to the end of a sorted array or linked list can be done in constant time.
-What hurt our runtime was finding the smallest element in the collection, which always took linear time in an array.
+Recall that in selection sort, what hurt our runtime was finding the smallest element in the collection, which always took linear time.

-Is there a data structure we can use that allows us to find and remove the smallest element quickly?
-A heap will!
+Is there a data structure that allows us to find and remove the smallest element quickly?
+A heap!

-We'll modify our approach to make it better suited for a heap by removing the largest element and placing it at the end of the array.
+We'll modify our approach to make it better suited for a heap by removing the *largest* element and placing it at the *end* of the unsorted array.

+{: .info}
+>How do we transform our original input array into a valid max heap *before* starting our sorting process?
+We do so by first performing **bottom-up heapification** on the original array.
+See [these slides](https://docs.google.com/presentation/d/1IueKinWSMOzJsoW8u2BdZVW2Eiesfq182bHO3U9Vqcw/edit?slide=id.g25f59ced8fc_0_1660#slide=id.g25f59ced8fc_0_1660) for a walkthrough of bottom-up heapification.

 Here's the pseudocode for
-HeapSort:
+**heapsort**:

-    construct a max heap from the given collection by bubbling down every element from the end of the collection while there are elements remaining in the heap (unsorted part of the collection) swap the root of the heap with the last element bubble down the new root till the end of the heap
+    construct a max heap using bottom-up heapification while there are elements remaining in the heap (unsorted part of the collection) swap the root of the heap with the last element bubble down the new root till the end of the heap

-HeapSort is not stable because the heap operations (recall `bubbleUp` and `bubbleDown`) can change the relative order of equal elements.
+Heapsort is *not stable* because the heap operations (recall `bubbleUp` and `bubbleDown`) can change the relative order of equal elements.

-Once again, wrap up learning about HeapSort with this helpful [video](https://youtu.be/WuuQqsDftGU).
+{: .info}
+>Once again, we recommend watching this [video](https://youtu.be/WuuQqsDftGU) about heapsort to solidify your understanding.

 ### Disussion: Runtime